CVTcoder/hello-world/README.md

 # hello-world
 ## A Wonderful Repository

-// this is a test.
+// this is a test

 let firstBatch = 5